neojxuan/tp/docs/UserGuide.md

 ### Find/Search Questions: `find`

-Shows a list of all questions in SmartNUS that have all the specified keywords, at least one of the specified tags, and the importance value (if specified).
+Shows a list of all questions in SmartNUS that contain all the specified keywords, at least one of the specified tags, and the importance value (if specified).

 Format: `find [KEYWORDS]... [t/TAG]... [i/IMPORTANCE]`

 * At least one of the optional fields to find by must be specified.
+* If present, the ```KEYWORDS``` parameter must be specified before tags and importance.
 * The search is case-insensitive for both keywords and tags (e.g. `math` will match `MaTH`).
-* Only full words will be matched for both keywords and tags (e.g. `CS2100` will not match `CS210`).
+* Only full words will be matched for tags (e.g. `CS2100` will not match `CS210`).
+* For keywords, substrings will be matched (e.g. running `find Harry name` will match a question titled `What is Harry's full name?`)
 * Any question that has at least one of the tags **AND** and all the keywords in its title (in any order) **AND** the importance specified will be listed.